Image

 Ralph Enslin will be running his 10th Otter this year, and when asked to reflect on his past races, he shared that his first race remains the toughest yet.
 Standing at the 2014 Retto start line with only a year’s worth of experience in trail running, Ralph confessed that he “had not yet figured out what worked for him, where his limits were and crucially, how to run efficiently.”
 About 15kms into the race, both of his legs flared up in ITB pain; leaving him mentally and physically pushing through the remaining kilometres, to eventually crawl over the finish.
 It was that finish line feeling, despite the errors, mishaps and setbacks along the way, that left Ralph “hooked.”

 Driven by the desire to continuously push his running abilities, Ralph has returned to the Otter race year after year, with the goal of “attempting to beat his previous year’s time.”
 The benefit of returning to the same trails means that sections of the route become familiar, and one “develops an understanding of their strengths and weakness, and can consequently train according to such understandings.”
-While Ralph has been able to refine his boulder-hopping skills and cruise comfortably over the rocky sections between Ngubu Hut and Storm’s river; he struggles with the “flattish parts of the route, especially at the top of the cliffs after Andre Hut on the Classic Route.”
+While Ralph has been able to refine his boulder-hopping skills and cruise comfortably over the rocky sections between Ngubu Hut and Storm’s River; he struggles with the “flattish parts of the route, especially at the top of the cliffs after Andre Hut on the Classic Route.”
 The faster pace and flat-flowing parts have often left Ralph “frustrated,” as he previously has “been unable to take full advantage,” of these runnable segments; too often “expending too much energy on the earlier, tougher climbs and descents.”
 Nevertheless, Ralph, as a well-tested Otter veteran ran his best race in 2020.
 “Everything on race day seemed to fall into place,” and tackling his “favourite race direction,” – the Retto – Ralph crossed the finish line in 5 hours 30 minutes.

 The Otter African Trail Race, while being the perfect playground to set new PBs and break-new-running grounds, remains incredibly special as its untamed and beautiful trails made for the perfect engagement spot in 2021.
 The 2021 Classic race was the first year that Ralph and his girlfriend completed the Otter together.
 While crossing the finish line – Ralph having completed the race and his girlfriend the challenge – marked an incredible accomplishment for the couple, it was only the start of their lifelong adventure, as continuing the post-race celebrations, they were engaged the following day.